Tolomeo/sherpa/README.md

 <br/>
 The final aim is to provide a valid alternative to similar paid offers, relying on free online resources only.
 <br/>
-If this project manages to help someone in studying something, it will be a success.
+If this project manages to help anyone learning something, I will see it as a success.

 ## Built With